chinhonnang0000/asteroidgen/README.md

 Currnet bugs:
 - more to be found and be fixed.

-Last thing completed ::: jason - silicon arc smelter
+Last thing completed ::: jason - thorium extractor

 Work in progress, excluding bugfixes - removed from this list once completed or cancelled
-- jason - thorium extractor
 - jason - titanium lead solar panels (less effective than standard solar panels because silicon is not allowed)

 Proposed untouched (not started yet)